-When it comes to internet marketing, law firms tend to believe that regular blogging is absolutely essential.
-They think they have to publish blogs all the time just for the sake of posting recent content.
-Some law firms even pay agencies to publish blog articles on a routine basis.
+When it comes to Internet marketing, law firms tend to believe that regular blogging is absolutely essential.
+They think they have to publish blogs all the time just to post recent content.
+Some law firms even pay agencies to publish blog articles routinely.

-Any is drafted by the agency with little to no collaboration from the attorneys and will turn out to be just generic fluff.
+Any is drafted by the agency with little to no collaboration from the attorneys and will be just generic fluff.
 This kind of content provides no benefit.

-A criminal defense website can be optimized to generate thousands of dollars worth of traffic every month, organically.
-This means the law firm doesn’t have to pay for clicks, Google AdWords, or other paid advertisements because the website ranks organically for high-value keywords.
+A criminal defense website can be optimized to organically generate thousands of dollars worth of traffic every month.
+The law firm doesn’t have to pay for clicks, Google AdWords, or other paid advertisements because the website ranks organically for high-value keywords.

-A “high-value prospect” is charged with one of the specific types of criminal cases that you handle.
+A “high-value prospect” is charged with one of the specific criminal cases you handle.
 The high-value prospect has enough money to hire you and wants to find the best attorney.
-This prospect has thoroughly research and weigh their options before picking up the phone.
+This prospect has thoroughly researched and weighed their options before picking up the phone.

-When someone is charged with a crime and in immediate need of hiring a defense attorney, they will search online.
-A loved one of the accused, usually not the accused themselves, will start to research the issue by Googling very specific queries related to the crime.
-A criminal case that is considered high value will involve a very serious crime and a loved one determined to connect with the best possible attorney.
+When someone is charged with a crime and needs a defense attorney, they will search online.
+A loved one of the accused, usually not the accused themselves, will start researching the issue by Googling specific queries related to the crime.
+A criminal case that is considered high value will involve a severe crime and a loved one determined to connect with the best possible attorney.

-This type of prospective client isn't searching for vague keywords like “criminal attorney.”
-This prospective client does not click on pay per click ads.
+This prospective client isn't searching for vague keywords like “criminal attorney.”
+This prospective client does not click on pay-per-click ads.
 They are looking for attorneys who have handled that specific type of case in that jurisdiction.
-When they find an attorney with that type of experience, they begin looking at the attorney's credentials and professionalism.
+When they find an attorney with that type of experience, they look at the attorney's credentials and professionalism.